TellagoDevLabs/Hermes/README.md

 What is Hermes?
 ===============
 Hermes is a simple opensource middleware for communicating applications.
 Hermes follows the Publish/Subscribe messaging pattern where senders (Publishers) instead of send the messages directly to receivers (Subscribers), they publish the messages to a centralized repository (Hermes in this case) characterized into topics.
-Subscribers express in one or more topics.
+Subscribers express interest in one or more topics.

 How is Hermes different than any other Pub/Sub application?
 ===========================================================